Skip to main content

 [ 3.375071] [drm] amdgpu: 512M of VRAM memory ready

-With GTT set to 105GB, we can now load models beyond the 96GB BIOS limit.
-On our optimized headless system (128000M of GTT memory), we load GLM-4.5-Air-UD-Q6_K_XL , Qwen3-235B-A22B-Instruct-2507-Q3_K_M.
+With GTT set to 125GB, we can now load models beyond the 96GB BIOS limit.
+On our optimized headless system (systemctl set-default multi-user.target), we load GLM-4.5-Air-UD-Q6_K_XL , Qwen3-235B-A22B-Instruct-2507-Q3_K_M.
 Qwen3 235B yields about 12 TPS today.
 This platform’s ability to go beyond 96GB is exciting and unique.
 I expect GTT performance to become equivalent to VRAM, despite being a few TPS slower today.
 No more BIOS tinkering.
 (You also must set GGML_CUDA_ENABLE_UNIFIED_MEMORY=1, described below)

 Some common values for GTT are below for convienence: